 Sometimes I write posts for iSticktoit.net, the blog of two friends of mine.
 Focus is on Linux and GIS, interspersed with whatever is currently of interest to us.

 Here's a fun one about my VT220 text terminal.

-I also contribute to projects on GitHub on occasion and publish some of my own there as well.
+My own projects live on git.gir.st, but I also contribute to projects on GitHub on occasion.
 A few of my hardware projects have been published on Hackaday.io.